Nationals-Marlins Betting Preview, Prediction, How to Watch

-The Washington Nationals (18-24) take on the Miami Marlins (21-21) Wednesday night.
-This game will continue our MLB odds series with a Nationals-Marlins prediction and pick while we let you know how to watch, as well.
+The Washington Nationals (18-25) look to avoid being swept as they take on the Miami Marlins (22-21) Thursday afternoon.
+This game will continue our MLB odds series as we give you a Nationals-Marlins prediction and pick while letting you know how to watch, as well.

-Jeimer Candelario was 3-3 with a double in game one for the Nationals.
-Dominic Smith had two hits of his own and added two RBI to that total, as well.
-Lane Thomas was 1-5, but that one hit went over the fence for his fifth homerun of the season.
-Josiah Gray was excellent on the mound in this one.
-He went seven innings, allowed seven hits, one run and struck out five in the loss.
+For the Nationals in this series, Jeimer Candelario has gotten out just one time in the two games.
+He is 6-7 with two doubles and an RBI.
+Lane Thomas and Corey Dickerson each have two hits and a home run.
+Dickerson and Dominic Smith lead the Nationals in this series with two RBI.
+Washington has used just four relivers so far in the series, and the only runs given up by the bullpen came in the ninth inning of game one.
+In the two games, the Nationals have struck out 17 batters and walked five.

-Luis Arraez, Bryan De La Cruz and Jean Segura had two hits in the win.
-Arraez hit a single in the ninth to bring the Marlins within one run.
-Jorge Soler had only one hit in five at-bats, but it came at the best time.
-Soler launched a 405-foot home run to walk it off for the Marlins in the ninth inning.
-Jesus Luzardo pitched very well for the Marlins.
-He allowed just one run through six innings and struck out seven.
+It is no surprise that the Marlins are led by Luis Arraez in this series.
+He is 4-8 with two doubles and an RBI.
+Jean Segura has four hits as well in the series with a triple being one of those hits.
+Jorge Soler is just 2-8 with a walk, but the two hits were home runs and he scored on the walk, as well.
+Soler has four RBI and three runs scored this series to lead the Marlins.
+On the mound, the Marlins’ starters have gone 11 innings, allowed three runs on 10 hits and struck out 13 while walking just one batter.
+Only one reliever has given up runs in this series, the rest of the bullpen in Miami has thrown six scoreless innings.
+The Marlins have struck out 21 batters in the two games.

 Here are the Nationals-Marlins MLB odds, courtesy of FanDuel.